 PSEG Long Island Managed Expenses include costs related to New York State assessments, uncollectible accounts, and storm preparation and restoration.
-The budget for storm preparation and restoration costs increased to \$54.9 million for 2019 and \$66.5 million for 2020.
-The budget phases in a historical three-year average spending on storm restoration.
+The budget for storm preparation and restoration costs is increasing to \$54.9 million for 2019 and \$66.5 million for 2020.
+The budget phases in a historical three-year average level of spending on storm restoration.